Acemcp Node.js Implementation

 ### Scenario 1: AI Assistant Code Review

-**Requirement**: Enable the AI Assistant to understand the project's authentication mechanism
+**Requirement**: Let the AI assistant understand the project's authentication mechanism

 ```